A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

 \subsection{Estimation of enzyme complex abundances}

-In order to estimate the abundance of all enzyme in the model from proteomics data, we use the model graph (Main Text, Section \ref{model_graph}) to construct a stoichiometric map between enzymes and polypeptides. this map takes the form of a matrix \(\M{E} \in \Realn{n \times m}\), where \(n\) is the number of enzymes in the model and \(m \geq n\) the number of polypeptides, such that \(\M{E}_{i,j}\) denotes the stoichiometry of polypeptide \(j\) in enzyme \(i\).
-Some polypeptides may be part of additional complexes which are not part of the model.
-Hence, using the available annotation to the EcoCyc database, we identify these instances and construct a matrix \(\M{\hat{E}}\) by augmenting \(\M{E}\) with additional rows corresponding to these out-of-model complexes.
+In order to estimate the abundances of all enzymes in the model from proteomics data, we use the model graph (Main Text, Section \ref{model_graph}) to construct a stoichiometric map between enzymes and polypeptides.
+This map takes the form of a matrix \(\M{E} \in \Realn{n \times m}\), where \(n\) is the number of enzymes in the model and \(m \geq n\) the number of polypeptides, such that \(\M{E}_{ij}\) denotes the stoichiometry of polypeptide \(j\) in enzyme \(i\).
+Some polypeptides may be part of additional enzyme complexes that are not part of the model.
+Using the available annotation to the EcoCyc database, we identified \(7\) such polypeptides, mapping to \(9\) out-of-model complexes.
+If these out-of-model complexes were not taken into account, the abundance of model enzymes to which these polypeptides map would be overestimated.
+Hence, we constructed a matrix \(\M{\hat{E}}\) by augmenting \(\M{E}\) with additional rows corresponding to the identified out-of-model complexes.

-With this mapping at hand, we assume that polypeptide abundances, \(\v{p}\) are related to enzyme abundances \(\v{e}\) (including the required additional complexes not accounted for in the model) by
+With this mapping at hand, we assume that polypeptide abundances \(\v{p}\) are related to enzyme abundances \(\v{e}\) (including the required additional complexes not accounted for in the model) by

 Hence, given a vector of experimental measurements of polypeptide abundances \(\bar{\v{p}}\), we estimate enzyme abundances by solving the nonnegative least square (NNLS) problem: